Harassment

 Harassment covers a wide range of behaviors of an offensive nature.
 It is commonly understood as behavior that demeans, humiliates, and intimidates a person.
 In the legal sense, these are behaviors that are disturbing, upsetting, or threatening to a person.
 Some harassment evolves from discriminatory grounds, and has the effect of nullifying a person's rights or impairing a person from utilising their rights.

-When harassing behaviors become repetitive, it is defined as bullying.
+When bullying behaviors become repetitive, it is defined as harassment.
 The continuity or repetitiveness and the aspect of distressing, alarming or threatening may distinguish it from insult.
 It also constitutes a tactic of coercive control, which may be deployed by an abuser.
 Harassment is a specific form of discrimination, and occurs when a person is the victim of unwanted intimidating, offensive, or humiliating behavior.

 In some jurisdictions, to qualify as harassment, there must be a connection between the harassing behavior and a person's protected personal characteristics or prohibited grounds of discrimination, but this is not always the case.
-Although harassment typically involves behavior that persists over time, serious and malicious one-off incidents are also considered harassment in some cases.
+Although harassment typically involves behavior that persists, serious and malicious one-off incidents are also considered harassment in some cases.